gregko/Mini-WebDAV-server-for-Android/README.md

 	dependencies {
 	        debugImplementation 'com.github.gregko:Mini-WebDAV-server-for-Android:v1.4.0'
 	}

+Then make yourself a discrete debug only button or menu item (or as I did - a long press action...) to start the Mini WebDAV Server settings activity:

+                    Intent intent = new Intent();
+                    intent.setClassName(MainActivity.this,
+                            "com.hyperionics.wdserverlib.ServerSettingsActivity");
+                    startActivity(intent);

 Hope it will be useful to other developers as well.
 I don't recommend making a consumer product from this, the security issues would need serious consideration.